 Rationale & Points: Requiring that every cannabis delivery business obtain some sort of permit from the local jurisdiction in which they are delivering allows that jurisdiction to record, regulate and monitor delivery retail activities within their city/county limits.
-Especially for deliverers whose retail premises is located outside the jurisdiction in which the delivery terminates, a local permit may be the only way the city/county staff are made aware of the commercial cannabis retail activities occurring in their jurisdiction.
+It is especially important for jurisdictions to require permits of deliverers whose retail premises are located outside the jurisdiction in which the delivery terminates, as a local permit may be the only way the city/county staff are made aware of the commercial cannabis retail activities occurring in their jurisdiction.
 Five points are awarded to a local jurisdiction for requiring a permit of delivery-only businesses originating within their jurisdiction, and 12 points are awarded for requiring a permit of delivery businesses based outside but who deliver within their jurisdiction.